NREL/GEOPHIRES-X/docs/SAM-Economic-Models.md

 | `Production Tax Credit Inflation Adjusted`, `Inflation Rate`                                                                                    | Incentives → Production Tax Credit (PTC)               | `Federal` → `Escalation (%/yr)`                                                                              | `Singleowner`                     | `ptc_fed_escal`                                              | If `Production Tax Credit Inflation Adjusted` = True, GEOPHIRES set's SAM's PTC escalation rate to the inflation rate.
 SAM applies the escalation rate to years 2 and later of the project cash flow.
 Note that this produces escalation rates that are similar to inflation-adjusted equivalents, but not exactly equal. |
 | `Other Incentives` + `One-time Grants Etc`                                                                                                      | Incentives → Investment Based Incentive (IBI)          | `Other`  → `Amount ($)`                                                                                      | `Singleowner`                     | `ibi_oth_amount`                                             | ..
 N/A                                                                                                                                                                                                                                                                                                                    |

+.. <RST_Comment>
+..
+Comment entries of "..
+N/A" render as blank in the final RST, by design.
+..
+This entry value is required because m2r2 (https://pypi.org/project/m2r2/) seems to choke and bail on rendering
+.. the entire table when blank comment entries are blank.
+Make sure to check this doesn't happen when making changes
+.. to this file by running `tox -e docs` and opening `dist/docs/SAM-Economic-Models.html` in your browser!
+..
+..
+TODO: Generate this programmatically (like schema generator) to prevent drift between code and documentation.
+.. </RST_Comment>

 ### Limitations

 1. Only Electricity end-use is supported
 2. Only 1 construction year is supported
-3. The following economic outputs are not supported:
+3. The following economic outputs are not calculated:
     1. Project VIR=PI=PIR
     2. Project MOIC
-    3. Project payback period
+    3. Project Payback Period